R Tutorials Top Banner

 Scripts

 A script is just a plain text file with R commands in it.
 You can prepare a script in any text editor, such as vim, TextWrangler, or Notepad.
 You can also prepare a script in a word processor, like Word, Writer, TextEdit, or WordPad, PROVIDED you save the script in plain text (ascii) format.
-In Windows, this will append a ".txt" file extension to the file.
-Drop the script into your working directory, and then read it into R using the source( ) function.
+This should (!) append a ".txt" file extension to the file.
+Drop the script into your working directory, and then read it into R using the source() function.

 In a moment you're going to see a link.
 Click on it and a text page will appear with a sample script on it.
 Use your browser to save this page to your desktop.
 Then move the saved file into your R working directory.
 Or, if you really want to be adventurous, type the script into a text editor like Notepad, save it in your working directory, and you are ready to go.
 Okay, here is the link...